aldelaro5/Bug-Fables-Internal-Docs/docs/MainManager/Methods/Inputs.md

 - If [controllers](../../InputIO/Controllers.md) are enabled and `joystick` is true (a controller was in use by the end of the last Update), controllers inputs are always checked first and they have priority.
 In that case [Keyboard](../../InputIO/Keyboard.md) inputs are only checked when the input isn't detected on any controllers
 - Any button inputs is checked via InputIO.GetKeyDown if `hold` is false or InputIO.GetKey if `hold` is true.
 However if [controllers](../../InputIO/Controllers.md) are checked, the method receives the `id` - 4 because it is required to allow InputIO to index the bound InputIO`joykeys` element
 - Any axis inputs on [Keyboard](../../InputIO/Keyboard.md) are checked the same way than buttons ones (InputIO.GetKeyDown if `hold` is false or InputIO.GetKey if `hold` is true)
 - Any axis inputs on [controllers](../../InputIO/Controllers.md) is checked via InputIO.JoyStick using all axises that can provide the input (so up/down checks either vertical axises and left/right checks either horizontal axises).
-Specifically, it checks that the axis value is towards the input and not be 0.0 However, if `hold` is false, the value must be more than 0.5 towards the input instead and the matching stick hold value (`stickholdx` for horixontal, `stickholdy` for vertical) must be false.
-These stick hold values are update on the last MainManager.[LateUpdate](../LateUpdate.md) and they are set to true if either axis in the pair has an absolute value above 0.5
+Specifically, it checks that the axis value is towards the input and not be 0.0 However, if `hold` is false, the value must be more than 0.5 towards the input instead and the matching stick hold value (`stickholdx` for horixontal, `stickholdy` for vertical) must be true.
+These stick hold values are update on the last MainManager.[LateUpdate](../LateUpdate.md) and they are set to true if either axis in the pair has an absolute value lower than 0.5 (indicating the axises are NOT being held already).
+NOTE: There is a known issue where `stickholdx` and `stickholdy` don't indicate correctly if inputs were held, check the section below for more details

 As for how the virtual axises inputs are implemented: